Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... Nb8

 TL;DR

-Written by
+Reviewed by

-Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
+Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3......
 Nb8: A Complete Guide

-Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
+Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3......
 Nb8 - Opening Moves

 Summary

 The Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
-Nb8 arises after 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Nb8 and falls under ECO code C94.
-With 134,873 Lichess games across all rating levels, it is a specialized opening choice.
+Nb8 begins with 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Nb8 (ECO C94).
+Across rating levels it shows up in 134,873 recorded games — enough data to map exactly where it succeeds and where it stalls.

 History and Notable Players

 It arises from the Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
 9.h3.
-Among the most prolific practitioners on the White side are Mikhail Tal (29 games), Vlastimil Jansa (25 games), Milan Matulovic (23 games).
-On the Black side, notable exponents include Boris V Spassky (62 games), Krishnan Sasikiran (49 games), Svetozar Gligoric (44 games).
+On the White side, Mikhail Tal (29 games), Vlastimil Jansa (25 games), Milan Matulovic (23 games) top the database.
+Notable Black exponents: Boris V Spassky (62 games), Krishnan Sasikiran (49 games), Svetozar Gligoric (44 games).

 Main Lines and Variations

-After 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Nb8, the main continuations include:
+The main branches off 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Nb8 include:

 Practice on Chessiverse